 So, you have perfected your product or service and you have a created a value proposition to a very specific target market!
 Now all you have to do is sell it (which will require a route to market)!
 Sometimes so much passion and time is spent on the first bit, it is easy to overlook which are the most effective distribution channels to get your product and service in the hands of those who need it most whilst making you the most money!

 ‘Place’ is one of the fundamentals of marketing and focuses on how you get your offering from A (you) to B (the customer).
 To some, the answer may be obvious, but to others there may be a variety of different options which could fast track the business considerably.
-This blog is going to look at the various options that may be available to you, some of which you may not have previously considered, and outline how you can evaluate whether it could work for you and maximise your growth potential.
+This blog is going to look at the various options that may be available to you.
+Some of these you may not have previously considered.
+We will also outline how you can evaluate whether it could work for you and maximise your growth potential.

 Stage 1 – Identify the Opportunity

 The starting point is a blank sheet of paper and consideration over what opportunities there are available to you, in terms of distribution channels.
-This will largely depend on the type of business that you have – whether it is a tangible product or a service, whether you manufacture the product in-house or buy-in to sell on, or perhaps whether your product or service is one component part of a much larger product or service.
-At this stage, don’t rule things out, if there is an opportunity just get it on paper – you can discard them later when you have given the options careful consideration and explored them fully.
+This will largely depend on the type of business that you have.
+Do you have a tangible product or a service?
+Perhaps you manufacture the product in-house or buy-in to sell on?
+Or maybe your product or service is one component part of a much larger product or service.
+At this stage, don’t rule things out, if there is a route to market opportunity just get it on paper.
+You can discard them later when you have given the options careful consideration and explored them fully.

 Opportunities which may be available to you, (note that this is not an exhaustive list), could include…